The Best Rae Dunn Font to Make Ornaments

 When you are ready to make the Rae Dunn Inspired Christmas Ornaments, grab the following items:

 • Weeding tool.
 Weeding is the process of removing the unwanted vinyl from your design.
-Weeding is done after you cut your design but before you transfer the design to its final location.
+It is done after you cut your design but before you transfer it to its final location.

 • Ribbon.
 Add decorative ribbon to your ornaments to make them look even more adorable.
 You can choose a ribbon in any color that matches the theme you are going with when decorating the home.